alexanderneville/docs/src/unix/shell.md

 ```

 When the script is executed, a new shell is created according to the
-processor directive.
+interpreter directive.
 The value of `variable` is not set in this new
 environment.
 To make the script inherit the value of a variable in the
-parent process, the variable must be *exported*.
+parent process, the variable must be _exported_.

 ```
 $ variable="initial value"